andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 draft: true
 ---

-_This is the final installment of a three part series in which I cover my methods of delivering successful business outcomes via software._
+_This is the final instalment of a three part series in which I cover my methods of delivering successful business outcomes via software._

 [Part One: Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/)